MolarVerse/PQ/docs/sphinx/src/userGuide/outputFiles.rst

 **File Type:** ``.log.ref``

-Lists the references to be cited when publishing results obtained *via* the chosen simulation settings.
+Lists the references to be cited when publishing results obtained *via* the chosen simulation settings as regular text and in BibTeX format.

 .. _restartFile: